ricard1997/twod-analysis-kit/docs/source/When_problems_arise.rst

 +++++++++++++++++++

-All our code include periodicity handling by replicating a percentage of the data, by default 10% in each border.
-Sometimes, specially for Voronoi2D, the default percentage of data replication sould not be enough and APL would show big values or look weird.
-In such case, the user should increase the periodicity value as follows.
+All components of our code handle periodic boundary conditions by replicating a portion of the data—by default, 10% along each edge.
+However, in certain cases, especially when using Voronoi2D, this default replication may be insufficient, leading to unusually large or visually distorted APL (Area Per Lipid) values.
+In such situations, users should increase the periodicity replication percentage as shown below.

 .. code-block:: python